hawk-li/viper-tasks-apl-group-project-unisg-fs23/README.md

 During the development of the application, we learned a lot about the django framework and how it works.
 We also learned how to use the built-in ORM to interact with the database.
 Overall we were very satisfied with the framework, as it was easy to use and we were able to create a working application in a relatively short amount of time.
 While we intentionally tried to keep things simple (e.g. no authentication), we were still able to create a working application with a nice user interface.
 Additionally, we realized how much work can go into a "simple" application if it has to cover all possible use-cases.

-Additionally, we also gained more experience in how such an application can be deployed on a webserver.
-We decided to use docker-compose in combination with nginx as a proxy server for the django application.
-This allowed us to easily deploy the application on a webserver and also made it easy to add additional services (e.g. a dedicated database) if needed (currently django automatically creates a sqlite database, which is not very scalable).

 ## Code

 The code for the application can be found in the `vipertasks/tasks` directory.
 The `static` directory contains the static files (e.g. css, javascript, images) and the `templates` directory contains the html templates.
 The `views.py` file contains the logic for the application, while the `models.py` file contains the models for the application.
 The `urls.py` file contains the url mappings for the application.